We are now in Incentivized Beta! Join our discord.

 Conclusion

 ZK proofs of this data will be stored on the L1 settlement layer, and the metadata itself will ultimately be tied to its underlying dataset, as these datasets are stored themselves on our own data ledger.
-Grass provides the data layer for a modular AI stack, and these developments will lay the groundwork for greater transparency and rewards for node providers that are proportionate to the amount of work they perform.
+As such, ZK proofs lay the groundwork for greater transparency and rewards for node providers that are proportionate to the amount of work they perform.

 This update should help to communicate some of the projects we have on the horizon and clarify the thinking that drives our decision making.
 We’re happy to play a part in making AI more transparent, and excited to see the many use cases that will arise for our product going forward.
 These upgrades will open up a wide range of opportunities for developers, so if you or your team are interested in building on Grass, please reach out on Discord.
 Thanks for your support and do stay tuned.